-The XIRR Function in Excel returns the internal rate of return (IRR) for an irregular series of cash flows – i.e. received on non-periodic dates.
+The XIRR Function in Excel calculates the internal rate of return (IRR) for an irregular series of cash flows, i.e. received on non-periodic dates.

 The XIRR function in Excel computes the internal rate of return (IRR), which refers to the compounded rate of return on a specific investment.

-In other words, the internal rate of return (IRR) is the interest rate that an initial investment must have grown by to reach the value at exit – i.e. from the beginning value to the ending value.
+In other words, the internal rate of return (IRR) is the interest rate that an initial investment must have grown by each year in order to reach the provided value at exit – i.e. from the beginning value to the ending value.

 XIRR Function Formula

-In Excel, the XIRR formula is as follows:
+The XIRR function formula in Excel is as follows:

-In order for the formula to work properly, you must enter the cash inflows and outflows directly in line with the corresponding date – if not, the calculated IRR will be incorrect.
+In order for the formula to work properly, you must enter the cash inflows and outflows directly in line with the corresponding dates – otherwise, the calculated IRR will be incorrect.

-Additionally, the range of cash values must contain at least one positive and one negative number.
+The range of cash values must also contain at least one positive and one negative number.

 Under the context of investing, the initial investment should be entered as a negative figure since it represents an outflow of cash.